-Students are eligible to enter the first year of secondary school, Year 8, after completing seven years of primary education (Prep to Year 6).
+Students are eligible to enter the first year of secondary school, Year 7, after completing six years of primary education (Prep to Year 6).
 You may enrol your child in the local secondary school by contacting the school directly.

-For many students this will be the closest secondary school to their homes; however, some parents choose to send their child to a different secondary school.
-This may be because of the curriculum that is available, or because the school has a specific focus, such as creative industries or aviation.
+For many students their secondary school will be the closest to their homes; however, some parents choose to send their child to a different secondary school.
+This may be because of the curriculum that is available, or because the school has a specific focus.

 Parents are encouraged to attend information sessions at local schools to assist them to choose a school for their child.

 The transition from primary to secondary school is an exciting time for students and their parents.
 It is the next stage in a lifelong educational journey leading to new experiences and challenges.
-The more informed everyone is, the more likely the experience will be positive for you and your child.
+The more informed you are, the more likely the experience will be positive for you and your child.

-After the relatively familiar surroundings of the primary school (where there is usually one main classroom teacher for each child and one or two specialist teachers), it can be daunting to move to a secondary school where there are many more teachers, new surroundings and a different approach to timetabling.
+After the relatively familiar surroundings of the primary school, it can be daunting to move to a secondary school where there are many more teachers, new surroundings and a different approach to scheduling.

 Secondary schools have different ways of introducing primary students to their school.
-Most students settle in quickly.
-Sometimes it's the parents who are more bewildered and wonder how the system works.
+Most students settle in quickly in response to the carefully designed transition programs initiated by schools.